Advanced Prompting

 """

-Benefits: Consistent behavior without repeating instructions in every prompt.
+You get consistent behavior without repeating instructions in every prompt.

 Debugging Prompts

-If you're not getting good results:
+If you are not getting good results:

 1. Check Clarity